 We used a Virtual Private Network (VPN) service to go Google Shopping in every country where new LEGO sets are sold, and totalled up the average price of eight leading LEGO sets for each territory.
 Then we converted our findings to US dollars and created a new set of LEGO-inspired maps to illustrate which countries pay more for their LEGO.

-- Mexico is the cheapest country to buy LEGO.
-The average price of the sets in our study is $99.96.
+- The cheapest place in the world to buy LEGO is Hong Kong, where the average price of the sets in our study is $111.12.

-- The most expensive country is Ecuador, where the average LEGO set costs $672.00.
+- The most expensive LEGO on Earth is in Ecuador, where a single set costs $672.00.

-- Denmark is the cheapest place in Europe to buy LEGO, and the second cheapest place in the world ($101.04).
-It’s worth mentioning that Denmark is the country where LEGO was born.
+- Denmark, where LEGO is from, is the cheapest place in Europe to buy LEGO, and the second cheapest place in the world ($115.65).

 Once upon a time, the United States was one of the cheapest places to buy LEGO.
 “Our selling costs in Europe and Asia are higher than in the US because of the size of the US market and retailers (economies of scale),” LEGO’s Corporate Management told a LEGO blogger in 2008.
 “Furthermore, the US market is by far the most price competitive in the world.”

 However, the flattening of international markets means that American prices have caught up with many other territories.
-And Mexico remains the cheapest place in North America to buy new LEGO, not least because of the LEGO factory in Juaréz.
+And Mexico has become a cheap place in North America to buy new LEGO, not least because of the LEGO factory in Juaréz.

 South American LEGO prices vary significantly from country to country.
 The cheapest place to get a set is Venezuela.
-But the average price in Venezuela ($217.38) is still much higher than that of the US, and several of the sets in our study were unavailable to purchase.
+But the average price in Peru ($225.13) is still much higher than that of the US, and several of the sets in our study were unavailable to purchase.